 Cholesterol – fear factor or essential for our health?

 Did you know that cholesterol is essential for the structure of cell membranes?
 Cholesterol is essential for the proper production of hormones.
 So why does it have such a bad reputation?
-Click here and find some interesting answers.
+It is more a case of mis-representation – here is a compilation of information about cholesterol.

 Dr Mercola also points out some good reasons to think twice before taking cholesterol-lowering medications.
 Follow the link http://articles.mercola.com/sites/articles/archive/2009/06/06/Tips-to-Lower-Cholesterol-Naturally.aspx to find out why.